-For me baking these skinny vegetable chips was a little revolution in my kitchen.
+For me baking these skinny vegetable snacks was a little revolution in my kitchen.

-In consequence I have never ever any potato chips at home.
+In consequence I have never ever any junk food at home.
 This strategy works perfectly for me although I sometimes really miss a salty and crunchy snack.
-Not anymore…these savoy cabbage chips have all of the beloved salty bite and crunch of potato chips but none of the guilt.
+Not anymore…these savoy cabbage snacks have all of the beloved salty bite and crunch of potato chips but none of the guilt.

-Baking these chips is also a great recipe variation if you just don’t know how to use up all your savoy cabbage.Print
+Baking these treats is also a great recipe variation if you just don’t know how to use up all your savoy cabbage.Print

 Savoy Cabbage Chips

 - Cook Time: 45

 - 8 savoy cabbage leaves